Board

 • Chem.
 Ing.
 Jan-Domenic Urbas, Hobum Oleochemicals GmbH

-• dr Joachim von Heimburg, jvhinnovation, Riehen/CH
+• Dr. Joachim von Heimburg, jvhinnovation, Riehen/CH

-• Substitute editorial team (changing)
+• Representation of the editorial team (alternating)

 Dr. Hervé Baratte